Skip to main content

 This ensures REST API calls, including Jobs, Pipelines, Unity Catalog, and Model Serving, run under the correct identity.

-Step 5: Set the app’s Production (Deployed) profile
+Step 5: Set the app’s Production data tag

-Before deploying your app to Databricks, set the app’s Production (Deployed) profile to Databricks Apps.
+Before deploying your app to Databricks, set the app’s Production data tag to Databricks Apps.
 This is required.
-If the deployed profile is not set correctly, the app will run with the wrong integration configuration and token exchange will fail at runtime.
-Learn more about how to set your app’s Production profile.
+If the Production data tag is not set correctly, the app will run with the wrong integration configuration and token exchange will fail at runtime.
+Learn more about how to set your app’s Production data tag.

 Step 6: Verify the environment before deployment